 We know, we know, we’re all about the spreads right now.
 But you can literally whip up this white bean and artichoke mixture in as little as ten minutes, throw it in some tupperware, and eat it pretty much all day long.
 It tastes great on those pre-made toasts you can pick up at the store, on wheat bread, and even with pretzels.

 Other great train snacks:

 - Sugar-free pudding cups

 Just because you’ve gotten to your hotel doesn’t mean you shouldn’t store some snacks.
 Early mornings of exploring mean you may need to grab a healthy breakfast on-the-go (we love the granola bars below).
 You’ll also have many more options for late-night snacks since you’ll have a mini fridge (and maybe even a microwave!).

 These are the ultimate granola bars to pack in your bag for when a moment of hunger strikes.
 This recipe makes a total of 12 bars, so it’s especially great if you’re traveling as a family (just keep them in an airtight container like this to keep them fresh).
 The toasted buckwheat, sliced almonds and flax meal automatically make these healthier than the grocery-store version … plus, everyone will love the tartness from the dried cherries mixed with the mini chocolate chips.

 - Greek yogurt

-Be sure to read about how to score the best hotel deals, and tell us which travel snack you want to try first in the comments.
+Be sure to read about how to score cheap hotel rooms, and tell us which travel snack you want to try first in the comments.